How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

-However, this percentage does not determine the exact profit because of overhead fees and recurring costs involved in setting up a Bitcoin ATM.
+However, this percentage does not determine the exact profit because of overhead fees and recurring costs setting up a Bitcoin ATM.
 There are also significant KYC and AML reporting requirements which are time-consuming and cost-prohibitive for Bitcoin ATM operators.

 Some factors that contribute to assessing how much Bitcoin ATMs make include:

-The Types of Bitcoin ATM
+Types of Bitcoin ATMs

-Owning a Bitcoin machine is the primary requirement for the business and it involves a reasonable amount of investment.
+Owning a Bitcoin machine is the primary requirement for the business, and it involves a reasonable amount of investment.
 Bitcoin ATMs come in distinct varieties, and each has different price points.